Seeed-Studio/ModelAssistant/docs/deploy/esp32/deploy.md

 ## Licensing

-These examples are released under the [MIT License](../../community/licenses).
+These examples are released under the [Apache License Version 2.0](../../community/licenses).

 These examples use ESP-IDF, which is released under the [Apache 2.0 License](https://github.com/espressif/esp-idf/blob/master/LICENSE).